 Align with other marketing teams on product

 Depending on the PR and/or marketing campaign’s goal, different KPIs will be involved in measuring the success of activities.
-You need something tangible to show how PR and marketing efforts contribute to company profits and ROI.
+You need something tangible to show how PR and marketing contribute to company profits and ROI.
 KPIs make goals more realistic and demonstrate how investments in PR and marketing support overall company goals.

 This is the number of visitors that were driven to the company website as a result of PR activity and receiving links.
 Earned media traffic is different from traffic gained through advertising.